sylphlab/zen-coder/memory-bank/progress.md

 - Re-implement tool status updates using recommended Vercel AI SDK APIs (if desired).

 ## Current Status
 - **UI Streaming & Tool Display:** Core chat streaming works.
-Tool calls are displayed inline with human-readable summaries and progress updates (for `uuidGenerateTool`).
+Tool calls are displayed inline with human-readable summaries and progress updates.
-- **Tool Execution:** Tools (including multi-UUID generation) execute and return results to the AI.
+- **Tool Execution:** Tools execute and return results to the AI.
 - **Settings Integration:** Settings UI integrated into the main chat webview via a modal.
 - **Activation:** Extension now activates and displays the webview directly in the activity bar using `WebviewViewProvider`.
+- **Development Mode Reliability:** Extension reliably connects to the Vite dev server for HMR by reading the port from a file.

 ## Known Issues
 - `@vscode/webview-ui-toolkit` dependency is unused but still listed.